ugognw/mypy-upgrade/README.md

 ## Command-Line Options

-You may want to include the error descriptions provided by `mypy` in the suppression comments so that you can fix them later.
+You may want to include the error messages provided by `mypy` in the suppression comments so that you can fix them later.
 You can do so using the `-d` (or `--with-descriptions`) option